If you are a Bride in a wedding, part of a bridal party or even just a guest attending a wedding please take this advice:

 - BRIDAL PARTIES: You obviously can follow the exact steps for the bride (especially if you are wearing white, ivory or very light colored brides maids dresses).
 But if not, you still want a spray tan … do not do the bride an injustice by being streaky, uneven or orange and ruining her wedding pictures.
 It’s mean.

-- Please refer back to my “10 Steps to Prepare for the Best Tan” blog so you can take all the necessary steps before getting your tan!
+- Please refer back to my “10 Steps to Prepare for the Best Tan” post so you can take all the necessary steps before getting your tan!

 - Ask the spray tanning person if you can get a deal if you book an appointment for the bridal party!
 Who doesn’t like a deal?